martinsumner/riak_kv/docs/NextGenReplGuide.md

 - version < 3.2.3 => there is an automatic workaround, in that full-sync will call trigger_tree_repairs automatically; however it is inefficient (in that some vnodes may unnecessarily rebuild for the broken segments on multiple occasions).
 - version < 3.2.5 => there is a relatively efficient workaround.
 - version >= 3.2.5 => it is expected that the root cause has been fixed, but the workaround remains in place.

+## Legacy Replication - riak_repl

+> TODO: cover this replication approach (by reference to past docs)